-The Pacific Australia Labour Mobility (PALM) scheme skills development program provides workers from the Pacific and Timor-Leste with access to training while they are working in Australia.
+The Pacific Australia Labour Mobility (PALM) scheme skills development program provides funding to support training for workers from the Pacific and Timor-Leste while they are working in Australia.

 Who is eligible for skills development funding?

 Funding is available for all PALM scheme employers participating in both the short-term and long-term programs.

 This includes direct approved employers as well as ‘host’ employers that recruit PALM scheme workers via a labour hire company.

 The following categories are types of training PALM scheme workers might participate in:

 - Tier 1: preparation including pre-departure and arrival briefings (funding does not apply to this training).

 - Tier 2: employability and life skills such as first aid, driver’s licence, financial literacy, health and hygiene, basic English and reintegration.